In this guide

 What is Capital on Tap?

 Capital on Tap is a digital lender based in the UK that offers business credit cards designed for small businesses with credit facilities of up to £250,000.
-It isn’t a bank, but it holds a regular licence that is restricted to business lending and is authorised by the Financial Conduct Authority (FCA).
+It isn’t a bank, but it holds a regular licence restricted to business lending and authorised by the Financial Conduct Authority (FCA).

-In 2021 it launched across the pond in the US after securing £450m in funding from the likes of BNP Paribas and HSBC.
+In 2021, it launched across the pond in the US, after securing £450m in funding from the likes of BNP Paribas and HSBC.

 Compare Capital on Tap credit cards